carpentries-incubator/hermes_metadata_lesson/episodes/getting_started.md

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives

+After completing this episode, participants should be able to

-- Providing a basic explanation of the theoretical and methodological implications of working with data.
+- providing a basic explanation of the theoretical and methodological implications of working with data.
 ::::::::::::::::::::::::::::::::::::::::::::::::

 ## Introduction